I can't even remember all the projects I've worked on over the years but here is a sample:

 - TVT3 Television Typewriter (early terminal)

-- A couple of analog and several Arduino digital Spectrum Analyzers
+- A couple of analog and several Arduino digital Spectrum Analyzers - see Spectrum Analyzers page

-- Six or seven sets of speakers of various sizes and shapes
+- Six or seven sets of speakers of various sizes and shapes - see Speakers page

-- Several sound-responsive LED headbands, a very ugly Christmas sweater with Arduino driven LEDs and a bright LED Christmas hat
+- Several sound-responsive LED headbands, a very ugly Christmas sweater with Arduino driven LEDs and a bright LED Christmas hat - see Wearables

 ESD Testing MethodI'm not sure how unique this is, but I discovered a technique of non-destructively determining the most immunity sensitive areas of a PCB assembly.
 By using an ESD gun to 'zap' a small copper patch held close to the board, it's possible to map ESD sensitivity to the RF emissions from the patch and correlate those to specific signals on the layout.